mbercx/python-copier/docs/design.md

 Some features:

 1. Very simple to build and write, not too much faff.
+1. Builds/serves very fast (faster than MyST in my experience).
 1. Static pages, easy to host.
 1. Sleek look, using [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).